mlederbauer/chemrxiv/README.md

-# chemrxiv
+# ChemRxiv

-Python wrapper for the ChemRxiv Open Engage API.
-This library is intended to be used as a tool ...
+A Python wrapper for accessing the ChemRxiv preprint server Open Engage API.
+ChemRxiv is a preprint server launched in 2016.
+This library provides programmatic access to preprints.
+Note: Usage is subject to ChemRxiv's licensing terms and attribution requirements which may restrict commercial and non-commercial use of the retrieved data.
+The publications might have been retracted or are not yet peer-reviewed.

 ## Installation